Rim032/MolecuLex/README.md

 ## Misc.
 * **Note:** Files containing CIDs must be separated by commas (exclude any and all spaces. **type --format for more information in the program**).
-* **Testing:** As of writing, this program has proved able to successfully analyze and export chemical data for over 32,000+ compounds and counting.
+* **Testing:** Over testing, this program has been able to successfully analyze and export chemical data for over 120,000+ compounds and counting.
 Over eight trials, consisting of a thousand entries each, it has demonstrated to be capable of requesting and processing 130 (± 2.2) compounds per second on average.
 * **Compatibility:** Windows 10/11 and Python 3.10+ are required.